7 Data Wrangling

 arrange(desc(statenme))

-9.3.3 select()
+7.4.3 select()

 select() gives us another way to slice our data, but unlike filter() which lets us pick which rows we want to keep, select() lets us pick which columns to keep.
-Dropping unnecessary columns from a dataset can be nice if we want to simply our analysis and not confuse ourselves with dozens or hundreds of extra variables that we don’t need.
+Dropping unnecessary columns from a dataset can be nice if we want to simplify our analysis and not confuse ourselves with dozens or hundreds of extra variables that we don’t need.

 ncol(Data)